LimelightVision/LimelightDocs/docs/apriltags_in_2d.rst

 The Input Tab hosts controls to change the raw camera image before it is passed through the processing pipeline.
 See the "Building a retroreflective/color pipeline" page for more details.

-To track AprilTags, you want to start by setting your black level to zero.
+To track AprilTags:

+* Change "Pipeline Type" to "Fiducial Markers"
+* Set "Black Level" to zero

 At this point, it is a matter of balancing sensor gain and exposure time.
 You want to be able to see the tags with the smallest exposure possible to minimize motion blur.
 This usually calls for a high sensor gain setting.
 For simple 2D tracking, it is often advisable to max-out your sensor gain, and then increase your exposure from zero until targets are sufficiently tracked.
+Make sure the correct family is selected in the "Standard" tab if tracking isn't working.

 ----------